logphile/logphile.github.io/_posts/2023-12-19-install-bicep.md

 - [x] Install Azure CLI
 - [X] Verify bicep developer environment requirements met

-And that's it, all Bicep development environment requirements have been met!
+And that's it, all of the Bicep development environment requirements have been met!

 ### <a id="resources"></a>Resources used in this post ###